Language Proficiency Requirement

 The examination requires students to be familiar with related literature and to be analytical, comparative, critical and insightful.
 Examinations are graded by either high distinction, distinction, pass or fail.
 Students who fail the exam may be allowed to repeat it one time only.

-Students secure a first reader from the list of faculty teaching in the program.
+In the dissertation phase, students secure a first reader from the list of faculty teaching in the program.
 The first reader assists in choosing a dissertation topic.
 Once the topic is decided, the student and the first reader choose a second reader.
 Both the first and second reader are responsible for supervising the student’s work.

 The first task is to prepare and defend a dissertation prospectus that includes a title, abstract with a scope and objectives, the questions to be answered or the hypotheses to be tested, indication of the major sources and methods to be employed, and a tentative outline and bibliography.
 The prospectus should be a working plan rather than a substantial introduction to the topic.
 Once the prospectus has been approved by both readers, students defend the prospectus before the dissertation committee.